Neo-Bucket/WebFundamentals/README.md

 # copyright notice
 # Adding a line for rebasing example
 # One more change
-# Rebase Conflicting Line 1 - Main Branch Data
+# Rebase Conflicting Line 1 - Dummy Data Conflict

 # Web Fundamentals on DevSite